Rockewel History, Family Crest & Coats of Arms

 Early History of the Rockewel family

-Another 216 words (15 lines of text) covering the years 1300 and 1324 are included under the topic Early Rockewel History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Rockewel research.
+Another 100 words (7 lines of text) covering the years 1300 and 1324 are included under the topic Early Rockewel History in all our PDF Extended History products and printed products wherever possible.

 Rockewel Spelling Variations

 The English language only became standardized in the last few centuries.
 For that reason, spelling variations are common among many Anglo-Norman names.
 The shape of the English language was frequently changed with the introduction of elements of Norman French, Latin, and other European languages; even the spelling of literate people's names were subsequently modified.
 Rockewel has been recorded under many different variations, including Rockwell, Rokelle, Rockewell, Rokele, Rokewell and others.